 Meeting Location and Dates

-We are happy to announce the Optimizing Planetary In Situ Surface-Atmosphere Interaction Investigations workshop scheduled for June 28–July 1, 2022, in Boise, Idaho.
+The Optimizing Planetary In Situ Surface-Atmosphere Interaction Investigations workshop is scheduled for June 28–July 1, 2022, in Boise, Idaho.
 This hybrid workshop will be conducted in person with opportunities for virtual participation.

 Purpose and Scope

 Surface-atmosphere interactions on planetary bodies are key drivers for the shape and composition of landscapes, the sources/sinks of crucial atmospheric constituents, and influences on climatological and meteorological dynamics.
 Understanding these processes informs our interpretation of observed or modeled geology, geomorphology, climate, and related hazards.
 Such interpretation influences predictions used in mission design, including EDL and surface operations of robotic and human missions and identification of potentially habitable environments.
 Observations of similar processes within different planetary environments provide a method to test and refine process models applied on other planetary bodies and will further improve our general understanding of even terrestrial processes and their records.

 Investigations focused on real-time observation of active processes have, to date, been mostly limited to Earth, with planetary studies reliant on terrestrial-based models with scaling/modifications hypothesized based on theory or limited laboratory studies and constraints based on indirect planetary observations.
 However, increased scientific maturity of planetary surface and atmosphere process models, increased coverage and resolution in contextual geologic and atmospheric observations, and new technology advances in science, engineering, and computing enable new thinking about ways to measure and characterize surface-atmosphere activity concurrently with environmental drivers.
 These advances mean compelling, high-science-value planetary mission concepts focused on in situ investigations of active planetary atmosphere-surface interactions appear feasible for the next decade.